Clewsy/clews.pro/README.md

 I switched from the official mariadb container for the nextcloud database to the linuxserver/mariadb container because the [linuxserver.io][link_web_linuxserver] developers allow you to specify uid and gid - this fixed the errors I encountered when attempting to create physical backups of database files belonging to an unknown user (uid 999).

 Another switch I made was the music-streaming service I use.
-Previusly I had [airsonic-advanced][link_dockerhub_airsonicadvanced_airsonic-advanced] set up, but I switched to [navidrome][link_dockerhub_deluan_navidrome] which seems more modern and up-to-date.
+Previously I had [airsonic-advanced][link_dockerhub_airsonicadvanced_airsonic-advanced] set up, but I migrated to [navidrome][link_dockerhub_deluan_navidrome] which seems more modern and up-to-date.

 The nextcloud-bu container (docker image: [clewsy/ncbu][link_dockerhub_clewsy_ncbu]) is my own project.
 The source is on [gitlab][link_gitlab_clewsy_ncbu].
 I tried a few different methods of backing up my nextcloud files and database but eventually decided it would be an ideal project for learning how to create my own docker image.